 Investment firms often give incentives like free cash to get you to give them your cash.
 Here are a few I’ve spotted.

 If you are wanting to invest for the best returns then I’d recommend you do your research and look elsewhere as these won’t necessarily have the lowest fees.

 Also, if you open up a stocks and shares ISA for one of these promotions then you won’t be able to pay into another one in this financial year (it resets on 6th April).
 You can still open up a Cash ISA, though you’ll likely get better interest rates elsewhere.

 Open an ISA with Scottish Friendly and you’ll get access to “Friendly Rewards” which offers discounts at cinemas, shops, restaurants and more.
 I use it to get 6% off each time I do the shopping at Waitrose.
 There’s also the chance of cashback on top.
-More here in my detailed guide.